itsananderson/itsananderson.github.io/source/_posts/2014-07-01-azure-blob-storage-and-node-first-steps.markdown

 ### Conclusion

 We've looked at how to get set up with Azure blob storage.
-In the next post, we'll look at how you create blobs.
+In the next post, we'll talk about [creating blobs](/blog/2014/07/02/azure-blob-storage-and-node-creating-blobs/).